JuliaLang/julia/doc/src/manual/multi-threading.md

 This means that [`threadid()`](@ref Threads.threadid) should not be treated as constant within a task, and therefore should not be used to index into a vector of buffers or stateful objects.

+!!! compat "Julia 1.7"
+    Task migration was introduced in Julia 1.7.
+Before this tasks always remained on the same thread that they were started on.

 ## Safe use of Finalizers

 Because finalizers can interrupt any code, they must be very careful in how